 Overload is essentially performing a task within a given threshold to create a stimulus of adaptation.
-This task must be in some way, shape or form a more difficult task than it has been exposed to in the past or else it will not present an overload to the muscle or systems involved to force adaptation.
+This task must be in some way, shape, or form a more difficult task than you have been been exposed to in the past or else it will not present an overload to the muscle or systems involved to force adaptation (change/progress).

-For example if you bench press 300lbs x 8 this week and come in the following week and perform 305lbs x 8 you have technically created an overload which would then create a stimulus in the body to adapt accordingly, in this case build more lean muscle tissue.
+For example if you bench press 300lbs x 8 this week and come in the following week and perform 305lbs x 8 — you have technically created an overload (by performing more this week than last) which would then create a stimulus in the body to adapt accordingly, in this case build more lean muscle tissue.
 But whether or not that overload stimulus will create positive adaptation in the gym depends on your current level of fitness and the adaptations you are chasing.

 In a quick example of the categories of overload that can be placed on the musculature to create just one adaptation, hypertrophy, you can consider: